ogmacorp/OgmaNeo2/README.md

 `make install` can be run to install the library. `make uninstall` can be used to uninstall the library.

 On **Windows** systems it is recommended to use `cmake-gui` to define which generator to use and specify optional build parameters, such as `CMAKE_INSTALL_PREFIX`.

+## Documentation

+It is recommended to use [PyOgmaNeo2](https://github.com/ogmacorp/PyOgmaNeo2) instead of OgmaNeo2 directly.
+The interface is very similar.
+Therefore, we currently only maintain the documentation for PyOgmaNeo2.
+PyOgmaNeo2 has documentation [available here](https://ogmacorp.github.io/PyOgmaNeo2-Docs/overview.html).

 ## Contributions